wp-plugins/google-quick-ratings/readme.txt

 = Main functionnalilties =

-*   Rating from 0 to 5, with a 0.5 step, in the post edit screen,
+*   Rating from 0 to 5, with a 0.5 step, in admin the post edit screen,
 *   Use of Google snippets to help Google to display ratings in search results,
 *   Rating tags detected in Google Webmaster Data Highlighter tools,
 *   No use of javascript / ajax to improve loading,